somarib/Soma-wk2-portfolio/README.md

 This project is to set up repository locally and on the github.
 Set up Linters configuration the project.
 The project is in a number of sections wich inclusde the headers, the name and title, the introduction and my abilities sections.
 This is my Portfolio which shows what I have done.
 I have added the resent project section
-I have coverted the mobile version into a desk top version making it responsive(using a responsive design)
+I have coverted the mobile version into a desk top version making it responsive(using a responsive design).
+I have added a menu for the mobile version using event listeners.

 ## Built With